Robin2102/ChunksUploader/README.md

 6. Run the backend server while you are inside the chunkuploader directory using command ---> npm run dev

-7. Run the angular app in different terminal using command ----> ng serve
+7. Run the angular app while you are inside the frontend/my-app in different terminal using command ----> ng serve

 8. This will start the Angular development server.
 You can access the frontend of the application in your browser at http://localhost:4200.